 We then converted the gene expression values to log-counts per million mapped reads and applied the methods from Section \ref{compared} to estimate the covariance matrix of these 200 genes in each brain region.
 When implementing our $K$-means clustering-based exemplar algorithm, we let $K = 400$.
 We also only implemented MSGCor, since it was the best performer in our simulations.

 To measure the accuracy of the estimators, we randomly split the samples into a training and testing set.
+For the sake of sample size, we have ignored the timepoints at which the gene expressions were measured, following \citet{saul2017transcriptional}.
 We estimated the covariance matrix on the training set and measured accuracy using the Frobenius norm of the difference between the estimated matrix and the sample covariance matrix calculated from the test set.
 We set the training sample size equal to 10, which left five samples in the test sets for the amygdala and frontal cortex and only three samples in the test set for hypothalamus.
 We therefore dropped hypothalamus from the analysis because we felt that three samples was unsuitable for calculating a surrogate of the true covariance matrix.
 We repeated this process 100 times.
 Table \eqref{tab:tab1} reports the median errors and interquartile ranges across the replications.
 Many of the different methods had comparable performance, and the different brain regions favored different methods.